appdev-lessons/our-own-classes-level-up/content.md

     expect(car.year).to eq(2021)
   end

+  it "allows changing the make and stores it in uppercase" do
+    car = Car.new("Toyota", "Camry", 2021)
+    car.make = "toyota"
+    expect(car.make).to eq("Toyota")
+  end

   it "allows changing the model and stores it in uppercase" do
     car = Car.new("Toyota", "Camry", 2021)
     car.model = "corolla"
     expect(car.model).to eq("Corolla")
+  end

+  it "allows changing the year
+    car = Car.new("Toyota", "Camry", 2021)
+    car.year = 2022
+    expect(car.year).to eq(2022)
   end

   it "only allows the year to be an integer" do